futtta/autoptimize/readme.txt

 = 3.1.2 =
 * Google Fonts: some more removal logic
+* fix for 404 fallback bug (hat tip to Asif for finding & reporting)
 * Some other minor changes/ improvements/ filters, see the [GitHub commit log](https://github.com/futtta/autoptimize/commits/beta).

 = 3.1.1.1 =